mattermost/mattermost-plugin-zoom/docs/installation/zoom-configuration/zoom-setup-user-level-app.md

 ## Deauthorization

 This plugin allows users to be deauthorized directly from Zoom, in order to comply with Zoom’s commitment to security and the protection of user data.
-If you **would like to publish on Zoom Marketplace**, you will be able to set up a Deauthorization URL.
+If you **would like to publish on Zoom Marketplace**, you can set up a deauthorization URL.

 1. Click on **Information**.
 2. Near the end of the page is a section called **Deauthorization Notification**.